All Products

 Strong Consistency

-Allows requests routed to a read-only data node (DN) to read the latest data of the cluster.
-If the latency of the read-only DN exceeds the specified threshold, the system automatically routes the requests to other read-only DNs with normal latency (if any) or to the primary instance.
-To route such requests to the primary instance, you must set the Read-only Traffic Switched Back to Primary Instance parameter to Enable.
+Requests routed to a read-only DN can read the latest data.
+If the latency of a read-only DN exceeds the threshold, the system automatically routes requests to another read-only DN with normal latency (if available) or to the primary instance.
+To route requests to the primary instance, you must set Fail Back Read-only Traffic To Primary Instance to Enable.

 Weak Consistency

-Allows requests routed to a read-only DN to read the latest data of the read-only DN.
+Requests routed to a read-only DN can only read the latest data available on that DN.

 Read/Write Splitting

-The latency threshold of a read-only DN.
-If the latency of the read-only DN exceeds the specified threshold, the system automatically routes requests to other read-only DNs with normal latency (if any) or to the primary instance.
-To route such requests to the primary instance, you must set the Read-only Traffic Switched Back to Primary Instance parameter to Enable.
+If the latency of a read-only DN exceeds this threshold, the system automatically routes requests to another read-only DN with normal latency (if available) or to the primary instance.
+To route requests to the primary instance, you must set Fail Back Read-only Traffic To Primary Instance to Enable.

 7. Click OK.